skyplane-project/skyplane-tutorial/README.md

 [Skyplane](https://github.com/skyplane-project/skyplane) is our new open-source tool to move huge datasets between clouds.
 This tutorial will help you get started.
 You can learn more about Skyplane from our [NSDI 2023 paper](https://arxiv.org/abs/2210.07259).

-To get started with this tutorial open the notebook and follow-along.
+# Running the tutorial
+Run the notebook with `jupyter notebook`, and follow the tutorial.

 A docker image with the pre-requires dependencies can be accessed [here](https://gallery.ecr.aws/i5z6k9k2/skyplane).